lance/pipeline-webapp-example/README.md

 `setup-service-account.sh` script.
 Now you are ready to install and configure the Kubernetes objects that comprise the `Pipeline` and `Service`.

+* Create the service account and grant it privileges
+    * `./setup-service-account.sh`
 * Install the pipeline
     * `oc apply -f deploy/webapp-pipeline.yaml`
 * Install the tasks